 Meet with a small group to discuss business, current trends and local issues while building relationships with Young Guns across a variety of businesses in the industry.
 Sign up today!

-- First round of assignments made mid-February.
+- First round of assignments made in early March.

 Breakfast Group Leader